4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 The general idea is to have reliable methods to initiate authenticated Sessions and/or Driver sessions with three different ServiceNow instances (while making it simple to add more).
 It also asserts that cookies are saved locally so that subsequent runs do not require a login action and, more importantly, so Sessions can also import these cookies in order to access the instance's JSON web service.

-Cookie persistence must be asserted due to Google Chrome's 30-second intervals of writing to its 'Cookies' file.
+**Cookie persistence** must be asserted due to Google Chrome's 30-second intervals of writing to its 'Cookies' file.
 Sessions handle and validate the cookies before anything else takes place, otherwise bad or 'non-existent' cookies would likely be imported to the Session, resulting in failure of the entire goal.

 When only a Session is needed, cookies from the user's Chrome browser will also be considered a potential cookie source.
-The Session method also has an optional login action, using a Driver for logging in and closing it only after the cookies have been saved locally.
+The Session method has an optional login action, using a Driver for logging in and closing it only after the cookies have been saved locally.

 **Note:** I refer to saving cookies locally as 'persisting.'